How Slack-to-CRM Activity Logger Automates Deal Management

 How does channel-to-deal mapping work?+

 Uses a configurable prefix convention.
 For example, channels named #deal-acme-corp or #sales-project-x map to their corresponding Pipedrive deals via prefix matching.
 The mapping guide explains how to set up your channel naming convention for automatic deal association.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Why only Sonnet instead of Opus?+

 CRS scoring and activity classification are structured classification tasks that Sonnet 4.6 handles with 100% category accuracy in ITP testing.
 Opus would add cost without measurable quality improvement for this task type.
 Single-model architecture keeps cost at $0.01/message — the lowest per-record LLM cost in the ForgeWorkflows catalog.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 How much does each message cost to process?+